-8. Determine the Total Points and the Final School Grade
+9. Determine the Total Points and the Final School Grade

 - 1. All percentage points are accumulated for each performance measure and added together to obtain the total points. - 2.
-Schools earning enough total points to earn a grade of A must also test at least 95% of their eligible students.
+Schools earning enough total points to earn a grade of "A" must also test at least 95% of their eligible students.
 All other letter grade designations are based on a minimum of 90% tested.
-For schools testing less than 90%, the final grade may be one letter grade lower than indicated by the total points accumulated.
+For schools testing less than 90%, the final grade may be one letter grade lower than indicated by the total points accumulated, or an "I" grade (for "incomplete data") may be assigned.
 A school's grade will only be lowered once. - 3.
 A school with enough points to earn an "A" must show adequate progress of the low 25% in both reading and math for the current year.
 A school with enough points to earn a "B" or "C" must show adequate progress of the low 25% in both reading and math for either the current or previous year.
 The final grade of schools that would otherwise be graded C or above will be reduced one letter grade for schools failing to meet this criterion.
 A school's grade will only be lowered once. - 4.
+As noted in Step 8.2.1, for high schools to qualify for a grade of "A," the school's atrisk population must meet an annual graduation rate target of 75% or show adequate annual improvement. - 5.
 Schools that have at least half of the grade 11 and 12 students retaking the grade 10 FCAT and meeting the graduation requirements for reading and mathematics will be awarded 10 bonus points on top of the eight components.